Bayesian Algorithmic Mechanism Design: Introduction

 There has been a large literature on multi-parameter combinatorial auctions and approximation, but this is only tangentially related to our work so we do not cite it exhaustively.

-Babaioff et al.~\cite{BLP-09} looks at the equilibrium notion of {\em algorithmic implementation in undominated strategies} and gives a general technique for turning an $\approxratio$-algorithm into a $\approxratio (\log \val_{max})$-approximation mechanism.
+The literature contains a few reductions from mechanism design to algorithm design of varying degrees of generality.
+Lavi and Swamy \cite{LS-05} consider IC mechanisms for multi-parameter packing problems and give a technique for constructing a (randomized) $\approxratio$-approximation mechanism from any $\approxratio$-approximation algorithm that verifies an integrality gap.
+Babaioff et al.~\cite{BLP-09} look at the equilibrium notion of {\em algorithmic implementation in undominated strategies} and gives a technique for turning a $\approxratio$-algorithm into a $\approxratio (\log \val_{max})$-approximation mechanism.
 This solution concept requires that no agent plays a strategy that is dominated by an easy to find strategy.
 Their approach applies to single-valued combinatorial auctions and does not require the mechanism to know which bundles each agent desires.

-Christodoulou et al.~\cite{CKS-08} looks at Bayes-Nash equilibrium in simultaneous Vickrey auctions in a combinatorial setting and shows that these give a 2-approximation when agents' valuations are submodular.
+There have been a few related studies of Bayes-Nash equilibrium.
+Christodoulou et al.~\cite{CKS-08} consider Bayes-Nash equilibria of simultaneous Vickrey auctions in a combinatorial setting and show that these give a 2-approximation when agents' valuations are submodular.
+Gairing et al.~\cite{GMT-05} consider Bayes-Nash equilibria of a routing game and study worst-case performance.
+Borodin and Lucier~\cite{BL-10} study worst-case performance of Bayes-Nash equilibria in combinatorial mechanisms based on greedy algorithms.

-There are many papers for profit maximization that consider Bayesian design settings.
-These papers do not tend to consider computational constraints and for many of these (non-computational) settings the restriction to ex post incentive compatibility is without loss.
-One example where ex post incentive compatibility is with loss is when the profit maximizing seller has a strict no-deficit constraint \cite{CHRR-06}.
+There are many papers on profit maximization that consider Bayesian design settings.
+These papers do not tend to consider computational constraints and for many of these (non-computational) settings the restriction to ex post incentive compatibility is without loss. \footnote{One non-computational setting where ex post incentive compatibility is with loss is when the profit maximizing seller has a strict no-deficit constraint \cite{CHRR-06}.} One notable exception is Bhattacharya et al.~\cite{BGGM-09} which focuses on the problem of selling heterogeneous goods to agents with linear valuations.
+They construct a polynomial time $4$-approximation mechanism.
+Their approximation result requires that the type distributions satisfy the monotone hazard rate assumption.
+In a spirit similar to this paper, they make heavy use of the Bayesian setting to obtain a polynomial runtime.

-To our knowledge no prior work looks at computational questions related to approximation of social welfare by a Bayesian incentive compatible mechanism.
+\paragraph*{Organization} We describe in detail the model for single-parameter agents, Bayesian approximation, Bayesian incentive compatibility, and foundational economic theory in Section~\ref{sec:model}.
+In Section~\ref{sec:ideal} we give the reduction in an ideal setting where the allocation rule of the algorithm for the given distribution on agent values is precisely known.
+This reduction is lossless.
+In Section~\ref{sec:black-box} we develop the reduction in the black-box model where we must sample the distribution and run the algorithm to determine its allocation.
+Conclusions and open problems are discussed in Section~\ref{sec:conclusions}.